aplteam/Tester2/README.md

 `FailsIf`, `PassesIf` and `GoToTidyUp` control the program flow in test functions.
 The test template (see [`GetTestTemplate`](#Test function template) for details) contains examples for how to use these functions.

 These functions return a result (Boolean) in case `debugFlag` is a 0 but make the calling `Test_*` function crash otherwise, allowing you to investigate a failing test case right on the spot.
-Note that the setting of the `trapFlag` has no bearing on this!
+Note that the setting of the `trapFlag` has no bearing on this.

-This is achieved by the functions `FailsIf`, `PassesIf` and `GoToTidyUp` signalling an error 999 that can be trapped with:
+This is achieved by the functions `FailsIf`, `PassesIf` and `GoToTidyUp` signalling an error 999 that can be trapped with, say:

 ```
-      ⎕TRAP←(999 'C' '. ⍝ Deliberate error')(0 'N')
+      ⎕TRAP←(999 'C' '∘∘∘ ⍝ Deliberate error')(0 'N')
 ```

 That's why the template for a test function carries such a statement _and_ keeps `⎕TRAP` local.